yongtat-koh/DSI-Projects/P3/README.md

 - In the validation dataset, there were 154 posts from Depression sub-reddit and 147 posts from Anxiety sub-reddit.
 51% of the posts are from Depression and 49% are from Anxiety.

-- Out of the 154 Depression posts, 142 are correctly predicted.
-12 posts are incorrectly predicted as Anxiety posts.
+- Out of the 154 Depression posts, 125 are correctly predicted.
+29 posts are incorrectly predicted as Anxiety posts.
-- Out of the 147 Anxiety posts, 120 are correctly predicted.
-27 posts are incorrectly predicted as Depression posts.
+- Out of the 147 Anxiety posts, 102 are correctly predicted.
+45 posts are incorrectly predicted as Depression posts.

-- **The test score for Accuracy for the model is 87.0%.**
+- **The test score for Accuracy for the model is 76.5%.**

-- **The test score for Specificity to predict Anxiety posts is 93.1%.**
+- **The test score for Specificity to predict Anxiety posts is 62.3%.**

-- **The test score for Sensitivity to predict Depression posts is 97.6%.**
+- **The test score for Sensitivity to predict Depression posts is 88.3%.**

 # Recommendations and Conclusion

 **Recommendations**

-From the models built, lr_cvec has the highest accuracy.
+From the models built, nb_cvec has the highest accuracy.
 It can be utilized to identify posts from individuals showing signs or symptoms of depression or anxiety.
-If the text is about depression, lr_cvec can predict with 97.6% accuracy.
-Whereas, if the text is about anxiety, lr_cvec can predict with 93.1% accuracy.
-The notable words that have a great effect in classifying the text as depression are `depression` and `depressed`, which is quite obvious.
-As mentioned previously, using `depression` as the example, for every 1 increase in mention of `depression` in the text, the odds of the text about depression increases by 1.77 times, if all other factors are kept constant.
-Other prominent words are `life`, `happy`, `kill`, `suicide`, `sad` and `suicidal`.
-For `life` and `happy`, if the individual mentions them a lot in their posts, it may mean that they are not happy and are thinking about their lives frequently.
-Some interesting words like `mom`,`friends`,`family`, `tired`, `hate` can help to classify the post.
+If the text is about depression, nb_cvec can predict with 88.3% accuracy.
+Whereas, if the text is about anxiety, nb_cvec can predict with 62.3% accuracy.
+The common words that have high probability of appearing shared between Depression and Anxiety are `like`,`feel`,`make`,`time`,`want` which give clues how depressed or anxious individual express themselves.

+For Depression, some unique words are `someone`, `family`, `friends`, `anymore`, `care`.
+For Anxiety, some unique words are `month`,`come`,`week`,`happen`,`attack`.
+Here, it seems that depressed individuals seem to desire for more care and concern while anixety individials are more concerned on the panic bouts.

+As the model is able to predict for depression in a text with 88.3% accuracy, the target takeholders, who are the mental health practitioners can try the model to see if it helps them to select for individuals leaning towards depression.

 **Conclusion**

-Stakeholders may wish to use the model to see if it can help identify symptoms of depression or anxiety from depression or anxiety sub-reddit posts.
-By extrapolating to their current patients, it may help to identify if their patients are leaning towards depression or anxiety.
+For this model nb_cvec, the training score is around 0.88 and the test score is around 0.76.
+The model is performing slightly under the benchmark score of 80%.
+The difference between training score and test score is 12%.
+It is likely that the model is overfitted.
+This could be due to using too many features, which are the words, with too little posts to train the model.

+Out of the top 50 words in Depression and Anxiety, there are 38 common words found to be shared between them.
+Out of the top 50 words in Depression and Anxiety, there are only 12 words unique to Depression and 12 words unique to
+Anxiety.
+It seems that there may be shared features between Depression and Anxiety.

+There is a possibility that the machine could not learn to differentiate effectively due to limited number of unique words that define Depression and Anxiety and too many common words.
+To improve the accuracy of the model, more posts can be collected from the sub-reddits to reduce overfitting in the model.
+Another factor to look at is to increase the number of stop words so that the machine can learn words specific to depression and anxiety.
+For this, it will be helpful to enlist the help of the mental health practioners to come up with the list of words as domain expertise is important to help select for words.
+Boosting may also be attempted to see if it helps the machine to tune the model further.